emacsmirror/el-secretario/README.md

     (package! el-secretario
       :recipe (:repo "https://git.sr.ht/~zetagon/el-secretario"))

 No calls to `require` or `use-package` is needed since all relevant functions are properly autoloaded.
-If you want the default bindings use:

-    (eval-after-load 'el-secretario
-      (require 'el-secretario-keybindings))

 Install manually from MELPA: `M-x package-install RET el-secretario RET`